 There are many open questions about 55 Cancri e, especially: Why has the atmosphere not been stripped away from the planet, given the perilous radiation environment of the star?

 “Understanding this planet will help us address larger questions about the evolution of rocky planets,” Hu said.

-PDF Copy of the Paper: A Case for an Atmosphere on Super-Earth 55 Cancri e
+Be the first to comment on "Spitzer Makes a Case for an Atmosphere on Super-Earth 55 Cancri e"